- for United Airlines users80

 Earn Elite Status Fast

-Spending $25,000 on the Explorer card in one calendar year waives the Premier Qualifying Dollar (PQD) requirement for earning status on United up to the Premier Platinum level.
+Spending $25,000 on the Explorer card in one calendar year waives the Premier Qualifying Dollar (PQD) requirement for earning status on United up to the Platinum level.

 Without the PQD waiver, you would have to not only fly 75,000 Premier Qualifying Miles (PQMs) to earn Platinum, but also spend $9,000 with United.
 To earn Silver and Gold without the card, you’d need $3,000 PQDs/25,000 PQMs and $6,000 PQDs/50,000 PQMs, respectively.

-With Premier Gold and Premier Platinum status you also receive Star Alliance Gold, which provides business class lounge access on international flights.
+With Gold and Platinum status you also receive Star Alliance Gold, which provides business class lounge access on international flights.

 The PQD waiver does not apply to Premier 1K status.
 That requires you to spend $12,000 with United and fly 100,000 PQMs.

 - Get a Premier Qualifying Dollar (PQD) waiver after spending $25,000 in a year

 With an annual fee of $95, which is waived for the first year, you will need to spend just over $6,333 per year to cover the cost of the annual fee with each mile valued at 1.5 cents.
 If you spend about $2,000 a month, you will have accounted for the annual fee within 3 months.

 The annual fee is waived the first year, which makes the sign-up bonus of 60,000 miles even more valuable.
 Additionally, the ancillary benefits, like a free checked bag, have to be taken into account when you consider the value of the card.